It’s no secret that pensions are becoming a rarity.

 - Earn more for the company, therefore, showing that you are deserving of more pay.

-Make sure you are also taking advantage of any free money on offer at your company.
+Ensure you also take advantage of any free money on offer at your company.

 This might include their pension offer, salary sacrifice service, season ticket loans, or bike to work schemes that might help you save or earn more money.